Pat Young: Baltimore County Council

 In May 2021, Young announced that he would not seek re-election to the House of Delegates in 2022, instead opting to run for the Baltimore County Council, seeking the seat held by outgoing councilmember Tom Quirk.
 In March 2022, he was endorsed by county executive Johnny Olszewski.
 Young won the Democratic primary with 43.8 percent of the vote, and later won the general election on November 8, 2022, with 63.4 percent of the vote over his opponent.

 Young was sworn in on December 5, 2022.
 On the county council, Young gained a reputation as a stickler for law and order, policy, and procedure, pushing for county council meetings to be posted a few days in advance and for his colleagues to submit amendments to bills a few days before hearings so that everyone could review their proposals.
 In August 2025, he voted for Baltimore County Executive Kathy Klausmeier's nomination of Khadija Walker as the county's Inspector General, despite previously voicing support for incumbent Kelly Madigan and expressing concerns with the process used to select Walker as Inspector General.

 On February 27, 2025, Young announced that he would run for Baltimore County Executive in 2026, seeking to succeed Klausmeier, who pledged not to run for re-election after being appointed county executive in January 2025.
-If elected, Young would be the first person from Catonsville to be elected county executive.
+Young was defeated in the Democratic primary election on June 23, 2026, placing fourth.